s-a-nersisyan/ExhauFS/README.md

 Available parameters are:

-🔴!NOTE! - All paths to files / directories should be relative to the configuration file
+🔴!NOTE! - All paths to files / directories should be relative to the configuration file directory
 * `data_path`
     Path to csv table of the data.